 Stopping Creditor Harassment

-For nearly 40 years, I have been assisting residents of eastern Iowa who have found themselves plagued with unpaid bills and confused about whom to turn to for help with debt relief.
-Rush M. Shortley – Attorney at Law, has two convenient office locations, one in Cedar Rapids and one in Coralville, Iowa.
+For more than 40 years, I have been assisting residents of eastern Iowa who have found themselves plagued with unpaid bills and confused about whom to turn to for help with debt relief.

-Chapter 7 bankruptcy, often called liquidation bankruptcy, is part of the bankruptcy code that allows a person to eliminate individual debt such as credit card bills, medical debt, personal loans, utility bills and other unsecured debt and allow discharge of secured debt before or after repossession or foreclosure to avoid collection of deficiencies.
-This type of bankruptcy is usually the quickest and easiest way to eliminate your debt, usually taking up to about 90 to 120 days from case filing to finish.
-Chapter 7 bankruptcy:
+Chapter 7 bankruptcy, often called liquidation bankruptcy, is part of the bankruptcy code that allows a person to eliminate individual debt such as credit card bills, medical debt, personal loans, utility bills and other unsecured debt and allow discharge of secured debt before or after repossession or foreclosure to avoid the collection of deficiency balances.

 - Stops creditor harassment